rsalunga29/security-notes/Offensive Security/Web Application Security/Vulnerabilities & Attacks/WordPress Attacks/Enumeration.md

 If the content does not exist, we will receive a `404 Not Found error`.
 The same applied to installed themes.

 >Note: Even if a plugin or theme is deactivated, it may still be accessible, and therefore we can gain access to its associated scripts and functions.
+## Site Users
+Enumerating a list of valid users is a critical phase of a WordPress security assessment.
+Armed with this list, we may be able to guess default credentials or perform a brute force password attack.
+### First Method
+The first method is reviewing posts to uncover the ID assigned to the user and their corresponding username.
+If we mouse over any post'